CppPhil/philslib/README.md

 include/pl/negate_predicate.hpp: Adaptor to create the negation of a predicate, similar to not_fn from C++17.
 include/pl/no_macro_substitution.hpp: Macro to prevent undesirable macro substitution.
 include/pl/noncopyable.hpp: Macro to declare a type as non-copyable.
-include/pl/numeric.hpp: isEven, isOdd and isBetween function templates.
+include/pl/numeric.hpp: is_even, is_odd and is_between function templates.
 include/pl/observer_ptr: observer pointer like observer_ptr from library fundamentals TS v2.
 include/pl/os.hpp: Operating system detection macros.
 include/pl/overload.hpp: Utility to create an 'overload set object' from 1 or more user provided lambdas.
 Useful for C++17 std::variant visitation.